monipigr/signature-attacks/README.md

 }
 ```

-Using OpenZeppelin’s `ECDSA` library is the safest approach, since these validations are already implemented and audited.
+Using OpenZeppelin’s `ECDSA` library is the **safest approach**, since these validations are already implemented and audited.

 ```solidity
 import "@openzeppelin/contracts/utils/cryptography/ECDSA.sol";